DolorHunter/W3Notepad/computerarchitecture/chep6.md

 ## Remember: 理想的流水线

-- Goal: `Increase throughput with little increase in cost` (hardware cost, in case of instruction processing)
+* Goal: `Increase throughput with little increase in cost` \(hardware cost, in case of instruction processing\)
-- Repetition of `identical operations`
+* Repetition of `identical operations`
-  - The same operation is repeated on a large number of different inputs (e.g., all laundry loads go through the same steps)
+  * The same operation is repeated on a large number of different inputs \(e.g., all laundry loads go through the same steps\)
-- Repetition of `independent operations`
+* Repetition of `independent operations`
-  - No dependencies between repeated operations
+  * No dependencies between repeated operations
-- `Uniformly partitionable suboperations`
+* `Uniformly partitionable suboperations`
-  - Processing an be evenly divided into uniform-latency suboperations (that do not share resources)
+  * Processing an be evenly divided into uniform-latency suboperations \(that do not share resources\)

 ### Instruction Pipeline: 不是理想流水线

-- `Identical operations ...
-NOT!`\
+* `Identical operations ...
+NOT!`

--> **different instructions -> not all need the same stages**\
+-> **different instructions -> not all need the same stages**

-Forcing different instructions to go through the same pipe stages\
+Forcing different instructions to go through the same pipe stages

--> *external fragmentation* (some pipe stages idle for some instructions)
+-> *external fragmentation* \(some pipe stages idle for some instructions\)

-- `Uniform suboperations  ...
-NOT!`\
+* `Uniform suboperations  ...
+NOT!`

--> different pipeline stages -> not the same latency\
+-> different pipeline stages -> not the same latency

-Need to force each stage to be controlled by the same clock\
+Need to force each stage to be controlled by the same clock

--> *internal fragmentation* (some pipe stages are too fast but all take the same clock cycle time)
+-> *internal fragmentation* \(some pipe stages are too fast but all take the same clock cycle time\)

-- `Independent operations ...
-NOT!`\
+* `Independent operations ...
+NOT!`

--> instructions are not independent of each other\
+-> instructions are not independent of each other

-Need to detect and resolve nter-instruction dependencies to ensure the pipeline provides correct results\
+Need to detect and resolve nter-instruction dependencies to ensure the pipeline provides correct results

--> *pipeline stalls* (pipeline is not always moving)
+-> *pipeline stalls* \(pipeline is not always moving\)

 ## 流水线设计面临的问题

-- Balancing work in pipeline stages
+* Balancing work in pipeline stages
-  - How many stages and what is done in each stage
+  * How many stages and what is done in each stage
-- Keeping the pipeline `correct, moving, and full` in the presence of events that disrupt pipeline flow
+* Keeping the pipeline `correct, moving, and full` in the presence of events that disrupt pipeline flow
-  - Handling dependences
+  * Handling dependences
-    - Data
+    * Data
-    - Control
+    * Control
-  - Handling resource contention
+  * Handling resource contention
-  - Handling long-latency (multi-cycle) operations
+  * Handling long-latency \(multi-cycle\) operations
-- Handling exceptions, interrupts
+* Handling exceptions, interrupts
-- Overall: Improving pipeline throughput
+* Overall: Improving pipeline throughput
-  - Minimizing stalls
+  * Minimizing stalls

 ### 引起流水线停顿的原因

-- Stall: A condition when the pipeline stops moving
+* Stall: A condition when the pipeline stops moving
-- Resource contention
+* Resource contention
-- Dependences (between instructions)
+* Dependences \(between instructions\)
-  - Data
+  * Data
-  - Control
+  * Control
-- Long-latency (multi-cycle) operations
+* Long-latency \(multi-cycle\) operations

 ### 相关(denpendence)及其类型

-- Also called “ dependency” or less desirably “hazard”
+* Also called “ dependency” or less desirably “hazard”
-- Dependences dictate ordering requirements between instructions
+* Dependences dictate ordering requirements between instructions
-- Two types
+* Two types
-  - Data dependence
+  * Data dependence
-  - Control dependence
+  * Control dependence
-- Resource contention is sometimes called resource dependence
+* Resource contention is sometimes called resource dependence
-  - However, this is not fundamental to program semantics.
+  * However, this is not fundamental to program semantics.

 ### 处理资源冲突(Resource Contention)

-- Happens when instructions in two pipeline stages need the same resource
+* Happens when instructions in two pipeline stages need the same resource
-- Solution 1: `Eliminate the cause of contention`
+* Solution 1: `Eliminate the cause of contention`
-  - Duplicate the resource or increase its throughput
+  * Duplicate the resource or increase its throughput
-    - E.g., use separate instruction and data memories (caches)
+    * E.g., use separate instruction and data memories \(caches\)
-    - E.g., use multiple ports for memory structures
+    * E.g., use multiple ports for memory structures
-- Solution 2: `Detect the resource` contention and stall one of the contending stages
+* Solution 2: `Detect the resource` contention and stall one of the contending stages
-  - Which stage do you stall?
+  * Which stage do you stall?
-  - Example: What if you had a single read and write port for the register file?
+  * Example: What if you had a single read and write port for the register file?

 ### 数据相关(Data Dependence)

-- Types of data dependences
+* Types of data dependences
-  - `Flow dependence` (true dependence - read after write)
+  * `Flow dependence` \(true dependence * read after write\)
-  - `Output dependence` (write after write)
+  * `Output dependence` \(write after write\)
-  - `Anti dependence` (write after read)
+  * `Anti dependence` \(write after read\)
-- Which ones cause stalls in a pipelined machine?
+* Which ones cause stalls in a pipelined machine?
-  - `For all of them, we need to ensure semantics of the program is correct(底线)`
+  * `For all of them, we need to ensure semantics of the program is correct(底线)`
-  - **Flow dependences always need to be obeyed** because they constitute true dependence on a value
+  * **Flow dependences always need to be obeyed** because they constitute true dependence on a value
-  - `Anti and output dependences exist due to limited number of registers in the CPU`
+  * `Anti and output dependences exist due to limited number of registers in the CPU`
-    - They are **dependence on a name**, not a value
+    * They are **dependence on a name**, not a value
-    - We will later see what we can do about them
+    * We will later see what we can do about them

 ### 数据相关示例